ECMWFCode4Earth/TropiDash/TropiDash_documentation.md

 ### Data sources

-Data source is the open dataset provided by the European Centre of Medium-Range Weather Forecasts (ECMWF), accessed with the Azure client through the ecmwf.opendata library.
-You can find more information regarding the open-data __[here](https://www.ecmwf.int/en/forecasts/datasets/open-data)__

-The data products used here are based on the medium-range (high-resolution and ensemble) forecast model which is released 1 hour after the real-time dissemination schedule at 0.4 degrees resolution.
-The downloaded data in this section corresponds to the forecast released on the starting date of the cyclone.
-The temporal steps displayed are 1 every 12 hours for each day from the starting  date of the selected cyclone until the last day of the cyclone.
-The variables displayed in this section are the accumulated precipitation, mean sea level pressure, skin temperature, and probability of wind gusts of more than 25m/s at 10m.
+The data source of variables used in this section is ECMWF's Open Data catalog, the same explained in [Section 2](#2-section-2---atmospherical-variables).
+The variables displayed in this section are the accumulated precipitation, mean sea level pressure, skin temperature, and probability of wind gusts of more than 25 m/s at 10 meters.

 ### Plot

 In this section, users can find a background map, a marker and the temporal evolution on the marker position of the accumulated precipitation, mean sea level pressure, skin temperature, and probability of wind gusts of more than 25m/s at 10m, from the first day of the selected cyclone until the last one.
 The red-lashed line represents the average track of the tracks given by the ensembles.
 The plots are automatically uploaded every time the user moves the pointer location.
 Please notice that it may take a few seconds to upload the plots.
 The first variable displayed is the daily accumulated precipitation and the other ones appear on scrolling down on the white box.

 ### Functions
-To better understand how the data are processed and how the interactive plots are produced please refer to the python script containing the functions for this section: __[utils_tracks.py](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/TropiDash/utils_tracks.py)__.
+To better understand how the data are processed and how the interactive plots are produced please refer to the python script containing the functions for this section: __[TropiDash/utils_TemporalEvolution.py](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/TropiDash/utils_TemporalEvolution.py)__.